North Parramatta: Transport

+North Parramatta contains L4 Light Rail stops Benaud Oval and Ngara, which opened in 2024 as part of the Parramatta Light Rail.

 The nearest train station to North Parramatta is Parramatta railway station.
 The 609 bus route, run by Hillsbus, is the local access to bus transport.
 It circles around from Prince Street, to Gloucester Avenue, past Lake Parramatta, onto Iron Street and then to the Parramatta Bus Interchange.

 At the 2011 census, 21.9% of employed people travelled to work on public transport and 57.3% by car (either as driver or as passenger).